INSIGHT-Unification Church ex-members in Japan rail at politicians who embraced it | Politics

 The church says that it is does not give political guidance to members, which is done instead by the UPF.
 Three current members interviewed by Reuters at its headquarters in Tokyo said that they were encouraged to vote in the upper house election for an LDP candidate, Yoshiyuki Inoue, a former political affairs secretary to Abe.
 Two of them said they did so.

+Contacted by Reuters, Inoue's office acknowledged that Unification Church members had supported him but denied the LDP had worked on his behalf to get that help.
 Because of the proportional representation system used in upper house elections – whereby voters can cast their ballot for a candidate anywhere in Japan – targeted church votes can make a difference in tight races.
-Kishida attempted to draw a line under the scandal with a cabinet reshuffle on Aug.
-10 that purged senior figures with links to the church, including former trade and industry minister Koichi Hagiuda, a member of Abe’s faction.

-At a news conference the same day, Tomihiro Tanaka, the head of the Unification Church in Japan, said a push by Kishida to sever ties with the church would be unfortunate.
-Despite Kishida's effort to turn the page, a poll by the left-leaning Mainichi Shimbun daily on Aug 22 showed that support for the government had fallen by 16 points from a month earlier to 36%.

-In a news conference on Aug 31, the prime minister went further, apologizing for the LDP's ties to the church and promising to tackle them.
-Yet Unification Church-connected lawmakers remain in Kishida’s administration, some in his cabinet and dozens more as junior ministers.
-Any attempt by the prime minister at a deeper purge would risk upsetting a delicate political balance within the fractious LDP, political analysts say.

-"He doesn't really want any more dirt to be revealed," said Koichi Nakano, a political science professor at Sophia University in Tokyo. "(Kishida) is trying to sort of lead people to think that what was in the past is in the past.
-The problem is it's in the present."
-ALWAYS WORKING, STILL POOR

-Hiroshi Yamaguchi, a member of the National Network of Lawyers Against Spiritual Sales, which pursues compensation cases against the church, estimates that the church still raises around 10 billion yen ($69 million) a year in Japan, although that is down from 50 billion yen a year during the 1980s economic boom.
-The church declined to say how much money it collects.
+The church, which says Japan is home to one of its largest memberships, declined to say how much money it collects there.
 Officially known as the Family Federation for World Peace and Unification, the church retains significant investments in media, schools, ginseng production, real estate and fishing operations.
 It is led by Moon’s widow, Hak Ja Han.
-Four former members who spoke to Reuters described being asked to sell ginseng and other products door to door.
-Five said their families were coaxed into making donations they could ill-afford.

-"We were poor even though my father was always working," said a social worker, 37, who left the church as a university student.
-Their apartment in northern Japan had a kitchen, a bedroom she shared with her younger brother, and a room her parents used for sleeping and to display pictures, urns and other church artifacts they received as tokens for donations.

-Now in Tokyo with her husband, she said she has minimal contact with her parents, who under church teachings she has condemned to hell.
-"People don't realize there are second-generation people like me everywhere,” she said.
-"We are just hidden."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)